THE BLARE BLOG Fall/Winter

 Then he contacted The Blare Blog by Email:

-in the fair-to-good range at best, I find it to be fascinating, because
+is just in the fair-to-good range at best, I find it to be fascinating,

-as I could - I hightailed it out to the drugstore and grabbed a 32
+as soon as I could - I hightailed it out to the drugstore and grabbed a

-tried this before, but I put the card into the radio's input slot and
+have never tried this before, but I put the card into the radio's input

 played it back, and it worked!